-This tells the scope when to trigger or start the beginning of a trace.
-Helps it to "lock-on" to the trace.
+TIME/DIV Controls the rate at which the trace travels between divisions.
+Set it to one second and the trace will take a second to travel between one division and the next. e scope when to trigger or start the beginning of a trace. ock-on" to the trace.
 LEVEL Allows the user to vary the waveform in order to synchronize the start of the wave.
 Triggering AUTO Automatically operates trigger on its own action.
 Section SOURCE Set to Channel 1/A or Channel 2/B. Whichever works better.
-SLOPE + - Flips the waveform on both channels by determi whether the slope triggers on the positive or the negative slope.
+SLOPE + - Flips the waveform on both channels by determining whether the slope triggers on the positive or the negative slope.

-• Coaxial Cables
+Coaxial Cables

-The cables you are using to connect the FG and the Scope, are called coaxial cables, and they contain two coaxial conductors with characteristic impedance of 50 Ω .
+The cables you are using to connect the FG and the Scope, are called coaxial cables, and they contain two coaxial conductors with characteristic impedance of $50~\Omega$ .
 The center or inner (High) conductor carries the signal and the outer conductor is typically connected to ground (Low) at one or both ends of the cable.
 Figure 2 shows a cross section of a coaxial cable.
 Properly grounded coaxial cables are reducing or prevent the noise and interference signals.